Home

 Our domestic Saddlebred is surely one of the most under-appreciated sources we have for sport success.
 Many of us have been blinded by the dazzle of the modern day show Saddlebreds, those horses with exaggerated high stepping motion and abnormally high head sets, which has resulted in us missing the big picture.

-The exaggerated gaits of the show Saddlebred are both bred in from Hackney crosses in the 1800s- a practice which some say has continued into modern times in some strains, and also those violent gaits have been enhanced with severe training methods which involves the use of mechanical devices, all of which has resulted in a high action trot in some strains which was not part of the original breed, plus the recessive gene for Lordosis has become more common in those selectively bred for this exaggerated action.
-Those extreme types have a higher croup, a lower back and a swan neck bred into them to allow for the movement demanded of them.
+The exaggerated gaits of the show Saddlebred are both bred in from Hackney crosses in the 1800s--a practice which some say has continued into modern times in some strains, and also those elevated gaits have been enhanced with severe training methods which involves the use of mechanical devices, all of which has resulted in a high action trot in some strains which was not part of the original breed; Now it is seen that many of those extreme show ring types have a higher croup, a lower back and a swan neck bred into them to allow for the movement demanded of them.
+Plus the recessive gene for Lordosis has become more common in those selectively bred for this exaggerated action- 3.8 % (Cook and Bailey "Genetics of Swayback in American Saddlebred Horses" 2010)

 Fortunately for Olympic style sport horse breeders, this show strain is but a small segment of the breed (20-25%), and there are plenty of Saddlebreds that have retained the original versatile talent, and it is those gifted athletes we want to address.
 We can recognize them by their conformation.

-(To the right this is an American Saddle Horse stallion, the parent and now extinct breed of many of our fine saddle horses of today.
-Photo by Schreiber 1910- see the similarity in type- these are the kind of horses that can succeed in Olympic style sport).
+[This is an American Saddle Horse stallion, the parent and now extinct breed of many of our fine saddle horses of today.
+Photo by Schreiber 1910--see the similarity in type--Boraelis above is of the same type--these horses were the preferred mounts of the officers in the Civil War, sturdy, sound and athletic with great minds, the are also the kind of horses that can succeed in Olympic style sport--the American Saddle Horse went extinct when it broke up into the Tennessee Walker, Saddlebred and Missouri Fox Trotter.]

-The parent breed- the American Saddle Horse was both a prized saddle horse, comfortable, willing and stamina loaded companion, and later a show horse.
+The parent breed: the American Saddle Horse was both a prized saddle horse and a valued Hunt horse, with a tremendous jump.
+They were a comfortable, willing and stamina loaded companion, and later a show horse.
 Some of the early ones raced also.
 They made excellent cavalry mounts and served in the Civil War with distinction.
 The American Saddle Horse was also part of our Hunter Horse tradition and it excelled at cross country and jumping.
 They were a valued part of our Remount breeding program which opened in 1910.
 The genetics of the breed come from the American Running Horse base with later additions of Morgan, American Trotter and Thoroughbred.
 The Saddlebred strain retained the original registry when other branches like the Tennessee Walker split off in 1935.
+The Saddlebred had a breed standard of five distinct gaits, and after a short time it reduced the foundation stallions to just one: Gaines Denmark ASA.

 Why chose a Saddlbred?
 They have great legs and feet, they have perfect saddle horse conformation and are naturally forward moving and collected, plus they are willing and friendly.
 You need not wear spurs, nor spend hours upon hours schooling them in complex movements, as they piaffe and passage naturally, and they have beautiful pure gaits.
 Further, for breeders who are looking for an improvement strain that will lighten up their stock and at the same time provide movement with suspension and collection, or bring in a willing temperament- then you need not look elsewhere- our Saddlebred is the right stuff, and it is pre-potent, so it will upgrade whatever you breed it to.